etwk/blog/content/lists/books.md

 - [ ] Cradle to Cradle: Remaking the Way We Make Things (William McDonough, Michael Braungart) #must #sustainability
 - [ ] The Upcycle: Beyond Sustainability--Designing for Abundance (William McDonough, Michael Braungart) #sustainability
 - [ ] The Heat Will Kill You First: Life and Death on a Scorched Planet (Jeff Goodell)
+- [ ] Trash Talk: An Eye-Opening Exploration of Our Planet's Dirtiest Problem (Iris Gottlieb)

 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny